a field with a cape porcupine in Emerald Park

 • Introduction

-Also known as South African porcupines, they are “Old World”, porcupines that will often shelter in caves and aardvark holes as well as burrows, that they will dig for themselves.
+Cape porcupines are also known as South African porcupines.
+They are “Old World”, porcupines that will often shelter in caves and aardvark holes as well as burrows, that they will dig for themselves.

 Porcupines are mainly nocturnal but can sometimes be seen during the day.
 They are generally solitary foragers but will live in small family groups.

-Porcupines are sometimes hunted for human consumption in most parts of its range and is considered an agricultural pest.
+Porcupines are sometimes hunted for human consumption in most parts of their range and are considered an agricultural pest.

 • Habitat